3. Raw data processing#

 3.2.2.2.
 Mapping to the spliced transcriptome#

-However, while such approaches can greatly reduce the memory and time required for alignment and mapping, they will fail to capture reads that arise from outside of the spliced transcriptome.
-Such an approach is therefore not adequate when processing single-nucleus data.
+While these approaches significantly reduce the memory and time required for alignment and mapping, they fail to capture reads that arise from outside the spliced transcriptome.
+As a result, they are not suitable for processing single-nucleus data.
 Even in single-cell experiments, reads arising from outside of the spliced transcriptome can constitute a substantial fraction of all data, and there is growing evidence that such reads should be incorporated into subsequent analysis [Pool et al., 2022, 10x Genomics, 2021].
-Further, when paired with lightweight-mapping approaches, short matches shared between the spliced transcriptome and the reference sequences that truly give rise to a read may lead to spurious read mappings, which, in turn, can lead to spurious and even biologically implausible estimates of the expression of certain genes [Brüning et al., 2022, He et al., 2022, Kaminow et al., 2021].
+Even in single-cell experiments, a substantial fraction of reads may arise from regions outside the spliced transcriptome, and increasing evidence suggests that incorporating these reads into downstream analyses can be beneficial [Pool et al., 2022, 10x Genomics, 2021].
+Additionally, when paired with lightweight-mapping methods, short sequences shared between the spliced transcriptome and the actual genomic regions that generated a read can lead to spurious mappings.
+This, in turn, may result in misleading and even biologically implausible gene expression estimates [Brüning et al., 2022, He et al., 2022, Kaminow et al., 2021].

 3.2.2.3.
 Mapping to an augmented transcriptome#